Do you ever wonder why your images look a bit different when you print them? Then it’s time to learn about RGB vs CMYK.

 [Note: ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something, we make a little bit of money.
 Need more info?
 See how it all works here.]

-Why Is Getting Familiar with CMYK vs. RGB Crucial?
+Why is Getting Familiar with RGB vs CMYK Crucial?

 Some objects emit light, while others reflect them.
-Due to this difference, it only makes sense that colors also manifest differently on various materials.
-So don’t be surprised if a printed photo looks different from what you saw on your computer screen.
+So it only makes sense that colors manifest differently on various materials… Don’t be surprised if a printed photo looks different from what you see on your computer screen.

-We use color models to explain the behaviour of light on different materials.
+We use color models to explain the behavior of light on different materials.
 The most common ones are RGB and CMYK.

-RGB is a color model that defines how light-emitting objects such as light bulbs behave.
-The term is short for red, green, and blue.
-It’s an additive model, which means that when you combine light sources with these specific colors, you end up with white.
+- RGB: The term is short for red, green, and blue.
+This color model defines how light-emitting objects, such as lightbulbs, behave.
+It’s an additive model.
+This means that when you combine light sources with these specific colors, you end up with white.

-CMYK is a model that defines how different colors of paint or ink interact with each other.
-It stands for cyan, magenta, yellow and key (a.k.a. black).
-It’s a subtractive model, which means that when you combine ink with the tones we mentioned, you end up with black.
+- CMYK: It stands for cyan, magenta, yellow, and key (a.k.a. black).
+This model defines how different colors of paint or ink interact with each other.
+It’s a subtractive model.
+This means that when you combine ink with the tones we mentioned, you end up with black.

-Most photo editing software such as Photoshop has CMYK and RGB color profiles for digital and print work, respectively.
+Most photo editing software, such as Photoshop, have CMYK and RGB color profiles.
+They are for digital and print work, respectively.
 You must know what medium you want to use to display your images.
 This way, you can use the best option to ensure accurate results.

-To display other colors, your screen uses certain combinations of red, green, and blue.
-For instance, to create magenta, red and blue light up, but the green doesn’t.
+Your screen uses certain combinations of red, green, and blue to display other colors.
+For instance, red and blue light up to create magenta.
+But green doesn’t.

 All digital screens use RGB.
-But there’s a wide variety of display types, from AMOLEDs to LCDs that produce inconsistency in colors.
+But there’s a wide variety of display types that produce inconsistency in colors… from AMOLEDs to LCDs:

-AMOLEDs are like tiny light bulbs that emit light.
-Meanwhile, LCDs don’t produce light by themselves.
-Consequently, they require a white backlight to display color.
+- LCD: These don’t produce light by themselves.
+So they need a white backlight to display color.

 Both systems have pros and cons.
 For instance, AMOLEDs create more vivid tones.
-But at the same time, LCDs are much more capable of displaying whites.
+But LCDs are much more capable of displaying whites.

 You can often find AMOLED technology on television and phone screens.
-Meanwhile, LCDs are more common in laptop displays and monitors.
+Meanwhile, LCDs are more common in laptop displays and monitors like the Acer SB220Q.

 In the image below, you can see a phone and a laptop displaying the same photo.
-The computer has an LCD screen, while the phone has an AMOLED screen.
+The computer has an LCD screen.
+The phone has an AMOLED screen.
 As you can see, they both show colors slightly differently.

-To ensure your screens display accurate colors, you will need to calibrate them.
+To ensure your screens display accurate colors, you need to calibrate them.

-Buy a screen that has a 100 % sRGB coverage would also be of great help.
-In other words, it has to have the ability to display the entire spectrum of colors possible with RGB.
+Buying a screen with 100 % sRGB coverage would also help greatly.
+In other words, it should be able to display the entire spectrum of colors possible with RGB.

-And, if you plan to print your work regularly, you need to get a high-gamut display, too.
-These are capable of displaying colors of images that will later go into print.
+And if you plan to print your work regularly, you need to get a high-gamut display, too.
+These are capable of properly displaying colors of images that will later go to print.

 Read our article about the best monitors for photographers to learn more!

 People often use CMYK for print material.
-Here, the ink colors cyan, magenta, yellow, and black (key) are used to create different colors.
+The ink colors cyan, magenta, yellow, and key (black) are used to create different colors.

-Theoretically, a combination of cyan, magenta, and yellow create black — just like a combination of RGB creates white.
-But, to save all that ink, it’s much better to use key (black), instead.
-And since CMYK is not capable of producing white, printers use the white on the paper to display that specific color.
+Theoretically, a combination of cyan, magenta, and yellow creates black.
+(This is like how a combination of RGB creates white.)
+But to save all that ink, it’s much better to use “key” (black) instead.
+And CMYK cannot produce white.
+So printers use the white on paper to display that specific color.

 Displaying colors using CMYK is also different from RGB.
 Instead of using dots, it often lays one layer of ink on top of another to produce various tones.